JonathanLangton1/citrus-lime-cloudmt-product-automation/README.md

 1. `pipenv shell`
 2. `pipenv install`

-Copy the example CSV file and populate it with your data (you can export products from Cloud POS [here](https://pos.citruslime.com/backofficeux/wizards.aspx#:~:text=Modify%20Item%20Detail%20Wizard)) - [guide](https://citrus-lime.helpjuice.com/41975-product-inventory-management/296668-using-wizards-to-make-bulk-changes-to-items)
+Copy the example Excel file and populate it with your data (you can export products from Cloud POS [here](https://pos.citruslime.com/backofficeux/wizards.aspx#:~:text=Modify%20Item%20Detail%20Wizard)) - [guide](https://citrus-lime.helpjuice.com/41975-product-inventory-management/296668-using-wizards-to-make-bulk-changes-to-items)

-Rename the CSV file to `products.csv` and place in the project directory
+Rename the Excel file to `products.xlsx` and place in the project directory

 Run the script `python ./main.py`